 I personally grew up being told that the way to a man’s heart is through his stomach.
 So while dating one of the things girls do especially when the relationship gets to a serious stage is do her best to ensure her culinary skills are on point.

 Another thing that I need to unlearn and this will take great efforts is people’s opinions.
-The quote below is my favourite so far:

 This wonderful short read will stay with me for a long time to come.
 It is a book I will be re-reading from time to time just to remind myself and my daughter’s certain truths about women and relationships.